 United Nations peacekeeping operations are a vital instrument employed by the international community to advance peace and security.
-The role of UN peacekeeping was recognized in 1988, when United Nations peacekeeping forces received the Nobel Peace Prize.
-While not specifically envisaged in the Charter, the UN pioneered peacekeeping in 1948 with the establishment of the United Nations Truce Supervision Organization in the Middle East.
-Since then, it has established a total of 68 operations.
-At the end of 2013, there were 15 active peacekeeping operations.
+While not specifically envisaged in the Charter of the United Nations, the UN pioneered peacekeeping in 1948 with the establishment of the United Nations Truce Supervision Organization in the Middle East.
+Since then, it has established a total of 68 operations, 15 of which were active at the end of May 2014.

 Peacekeeping operations are deployed with the authorization of the Security Council and the consent of the host government and/or the main parties to the conflict.
 Peacekeeping has traditionally involved a primarily military model of observing ceasefires and the separation of forces after inter-state wars.
 Today, it has evolved into a complex model of many elements — military, police and civilians — working together to help lay the foundations of a sustainable peace.